mahmoudraad/PartnerAPI/README.md

 This is the API folder

-You should download the .rar folder
+You should unzip the .rar folder